theodore-s-beers/gloss-word/README.md

 Cached results are currently in the form of individual text files, in what is supposed to be a platform-appropriate location (relying on the [`directories`](https://github.com/dirs-dev/directories-rs) library).
-At some point I may figure out how to manage caching with SQLite instead.
+At some point I may figure out how to use SQLite for caching.

 Answers to a few other potential questions: _Why scrape from TFD, as opposed to other good dictionary sites?_ I actually tried Wiktionary first, but their